nastiapetrovych/synthetic-kidney-tumor-segmentation/README.md

 If you want to run Copy-paste augmentation -> navigate to `copy_paste_augmentation/`.

+### Files on Google Drive

+Model checkpoint and dataset sample files exceed the limit of GitHub files (100MB), so they were uploaded to Google Drive.
+Download the following files by this link: https://drive.google.com/drive/folders/1ZoGpWzeFLITlxsb92CdHcDxVw3Q5L91p

 ## Solution

 The proposed approach includes a systematic comparison between copy-paste augmentation and generative models, with a particular focus on diffusion-based methods.
 To address the problem of the limited amount of annotated data, we adopt multiple strategies: (1) optimal training-validation-test data splitting, (2) fine-tuning of pretrained models on new datasets, (3) copy-paste augmentation, (4) synthetic data generation using 2D diffusion models, and (5) synthetic data generation using 2.5D diffusion models.
 The results of every approach are validated, using standard segmentation metrics, on a held-out test set to ensure fair comparison and reproducibility.